Saturday, December 18, 2021

 Tuesday, June 15, 2021

-I died today
+I died today edited

-I died today
+I died today.

-My heart began to bleed
+My heart began to bleed.

-something squeezed it
+something squeezed it--

 it began to crumble.